History of the Liberal Party of Canada: Leaders of the Liberal Party since 1867

 ^{1} Brown was regarded by most Liberal candidates as their leader in the 1867 election but did not officially hold the title.
 He failed in his bid for a seat in the House of Commons and the Liberals had no official leader until 1873.

 ^{2} Herb Gray served as Leader of the Opposition from February 6 until Chrétien was re-elected to Parliament, and took his seat on December 21, 1990.
 He led the Liberal Party in parliament, though he was never the leader or interim leader of the Liberal Party as a whole.

 ^{3} After the defeat of the Liberals by the Conservatives of Stephen Harper in the 2006 Canadian federal election, held on January 26, Paul Martin announced in the early hours of January 27, 2006 his intention to resign the leadership of the Liberal Party.
 Bill Graham was later selected as parliamentary leader by caucus, while Martin indicated he would remain nominal party leader.
 On March 18, 2006, Graham was appointed interim leader after Martin officially stepped down from the post.

 The Liberal Party held its first leadership convention in 1919, electing William Lyon Mackenzie King as leader.
 Prior to that party leaders were chosen by caucus.

 Party Presidents

 Prior to the 1930s, the Liberal Party was a loose and informal association of national, provincial, and regional entities without a permanent central organization.
-Laurier atttempted to formalize a party structure through three bodies, all of which was essentially taken over by regional caucuses.
+Laurier attempted to formalize a party structure through three bodies, all of which was essentially taken over by regional caucuses.
 After King became leader those bodies created by Laurier were rendered mostly irrelevant by powerful ministers.

 The party was ousted from government in 1930 in no small part due to the Beauharnois scandal, highlighting the need to keep the caucus away from fundraising and campaign management.
 The National Liberal Federation was formed in 1932 with Vincent Massey as its first president.
 However, once returned to government, Massey was appointed High Commissioner in London (which was not his preferred reward for managing the successful 1935 campaign) and the party organization was again eclipsed by caucus and powerful minister.